Idrinth/roleplay-ai/README.md

 This small repository is meant to create a better AI for role playing by providing a game master style assistant.

-Everything is open source, but the project is also hosted at [roleplay-ai.bjoern-buettner.me](https://roleplay-ai.bjoern-buettner.me) and the AI is available at [Idrinth/gamemasterai](https://huggingface.co/Idrinth/gamemasterai) with the training data at [Idrinth/gamemasterai](https://huggingface.co/datasets/Idrinth/gamemasterai).
+Everything is open source, but the project is also hosted at [roleplay-ai.bjoern-buettner.me](https://roleplay-ai.bjoern-buettner.me) and the AI is available at huggingface:
+- [Idrinth/gamemasterai](https://huggingface.co/Idrinth/gamemasterai) with the training data at [Idrinth/gamemasterai](https://huggingface.co/datasets/Idrinth/gamemasterai)
+- [Idrinth/characterbuilderai](https://huggingface.co/Idrinth/characterbuilderai) with the training data at [Idrinth/characterbuilderai](https://huggingface.co/datasets/Idrinth/characterbuilderai)
+- [Idrinth/storysummariserai](https://huggingface.co/Idrinth/gamemasterai) with the training data at [Idrinth/storysummariserai](https://huggingface.co/datasets/Idrinth/storysummariserai)

 If you feel like helping or have questions, you can find us on my [Discord](https://discord.gg/idrinth) or in the issues.